READ TIME: 5 MIN

-Azure Defined: Microsoft’s Cloud Platform
+Azure Defined Microsoft’s Cloud Platform

 Adopting cloud technologies has become essential for businesses to compete, keep up with consumer demand, and embrace remote working in the digital age.
 Cloud computing has allowed companies to reduce capital expenses and IT costs, improve organizational speed and productivity, and expand their operations in a secure manner.
 Most companies are aware of the need for cloud technologies, with analysts reporting up to 90% of businesses are utilizing the cloud.

-The Microsoft Azure cloud computing platform enables businesses to build, manage and deploy their applications anywhere.
-Many business professionals are familiar with Azure…but what are the key components of Azure that make it a top choice for cloud services?
+Now that we’ve discussed the basics of Azure, what are the key components of Azure that make it a top choice for cloud services?
 If you’re currently using Azure, are you leveraging the full extent of its capabilities to help your business grow and operate at optimum levels?

 Let’s take a look at some of the fundamental features of Azure that empower businesses to improve business operations, secure their workloads and decrease IT spend.